 This Pathway will provide the student with insight to influence good judgment in their future decisions.
-It will also help students gain a better understanding of certain policies, rules, and philosophies within the LU community.
+It will also help students better understand certain policies, rules, and philosophies within the LU community.
 The student will be able to demonstrate an understanding of specific policies, rules, and philosophies and how to make decisions that align with agreed-upon standards.
 Biblical precepts and/or scripture should be incorporated into each assignment.